bferster/eloqu/README.md

-# eloqu - Oral History Player
+# eloqú  - Oral History Player

 This tool is implelemented in Javascript.